gotar1/Gun-Laws-Analysis/README.md

 ## Background:

-Guns control is a very sensitive issue in America and had been throughout our history.
-The depate been going on for years about changing the Sencond
+Gun control is a very sensitive issue in America and has been throughout our history.
+The debate been going on for years about changing the Sencond

 Ammendment and introducing more strict gun laws.
-In this project we look at guns laws and how effective they are in lowering gun relarted crimes.
+In this project we looked at gun laws and how effective they are in lowering gun's relarted crimes.

-We also look at the idea that stricter gun laws reduces guns deaths.
+We also look at the idea that stricter gun laws reduces gun's related deaths.

 We used the states of Texas and California as a case study for two reasons: